 Spring is well under way and summer is right around the corner.
-This is prime-time for community organizations to raise awareness for their causes, fundraise and recruit members and benefactors by holding events.
+This is prime-time for non-profit to raise awareness for their causes, fundraise and recruit members and benefactors by holding events.

-Often these events are sponsored by wealthy private citizens, other community organizations and public or private companies that desire to give back to the community, improve their public reputation or possibly for the tax deduction – or all the above.
+Often these events are sponsored by wealthy private citizens, other non-profit and public or private companies that desire to give back to the community, improve their public reputation or possibly for the tax deduction – or all the above.

-“Properly structured sponsorship agreements can provide the community organization the support it needs and avoid or minimize tax on unrelated business income or UBI.”
+“Properly structured sponsorship agreements can provide the non-profit the support it needs and avoid or minimize tax on unrelated business income or UBI.”